linxule/liminal_backrooms/README.txt

      - 🕳️ Rabbithole: Explore a concept in depth
      - 🔱 Fork: Continue from a specific point
    - Click nodes in the network graph to navigate between branches
-   - Adjust interations and models on the fly without restarting the application
+   - Adjust iterations and models on the fly without restarting the application
    - Drag nodes to organize your conversation map
    - Branches automatically space themselves for clarity
    - (Branching doesn't work very well with images in the GUI yet.
-The images disappear butwill still be produced and can be found in the images folder.)
+The images disappear but will still be produced and can be found in the images folder.)

 4. Special Features:
    - Chain of Thought: DeepSeek models show reasoning process
-   - Image Generation: Flux model creates images from prompts
+   - Image Generation: OpenAI Images (gpt-image-1) creates images from prompts
    - Export: Saves conversations and images with timestamps

 ## Troubleshooting